Bull trout lawsuit targeting Columbia Basin dams dismissed

 The next step in the process is for the consultations among the federal agencies to be completed followed by the U.S. Fish and Wildlife Service producing biological opinions about whether the dams are harming bull trout in critical habitat.

 The timing for that process isn't clear.
-Timothy Bechtold, an attorney representing the environmental group, said Wednesday that a lawsuit might be filed against Fish and Wildlife if no biological opinions appear after a year.
+Timothy Bechtold, an attorney representing the environmental group, said Wednesday that if no biological opinions appear after a year, a lawsuit might be filed against Fish and Wildlife.

+"The Fish and Wildlife Service looks forward to continuing our ongoing consultations and other bull trout conservation efforts with our partners, including US Army Corps of Engineers, Bonneville Power Administration and Bureau of Reclamation," the agency said in a written statement.

 Bull trout evolved with salmon after the last ice age and preyed on young salmon and salmon eggs.
 But bull trout have declined along with salmon, and they were listed as threatened in the lower 48 in 1999.
 Bull trout now only occupy about 60 percent of their former range.